 Category

-Introduction: Botswana cuisine
+Introduction: Understanding Botswana cuisine

 Botswana’s traditional beverages include bojalwa (sorghum beer), mageu, and ginger beer.
 These drinks are often consumed during social gatherings and ceremonies.
 Bojalwa is a sour, fermented beer made from sorghum, while mageu is a non-alcoholic drink made from fermented maize meal.
 Ginger beer is a refreshing soda-like beverage made from fresh ginger, lemon juice, and sugar.